Gcf Of 28 And 7

 Understanding the Result: GCF(28, 7) = 7

 The GCF of 28 and 7 is 7.
-This means that 7 is the largest integer that divides both 28 and 7 without leaving a remainder.
+What this tells us is 7 is the largest integer that divides both 28 and 7 without leaving a remainder.
 This result has several implications:

 • Fraction Simplification: If you had a fraction like 28/7, you could simplify it to 4/1 (or simply 4) by dividing both the numerator and denominator by their GCF, which is 7.